 This text written with Associate Professor Natalie Stoianoff of UOW, has been set at the prescribed text at the University of SYdney, Melbourne University, the Australian National University, Macquarie University, University of Adelaide, Newcastle University, University of New England, University of Tasmania, Charles Darwin University, University of Wollongong and UTS.
 In addition, it is a recommended text at most other Australian Law Schools and has been widely adopted and favourably reviewed by the profession.
 The text takes a istinctive approach to the teaching of the subject by focussing on the discursive practices of Australian intellectual property law.
 As European and US law turn more to their constitutional underpinnings to understand the understand the function of IP law, Australian courts continue ti patrol the proper boundaries of property rights.
 This has given Australian IP law a very particular character.
 The distinctiveness of this approach is recognised by His Honour Mr Justice Gummow of the High Court of Australia who wrote the foreword to the first edition of the text.
 Such acclaim is particularly appreciated as Justice Gummow is considered one of the leading intellectual forces on the High Court in the profession and in academia.
 As an academic at the university of Sydney, Justice Gummow was also one of the founding fathers of IP studies in Australia.

-Stoianoff, N.P. & Walpole, M. 2017, 'Tax and the environment: an evaluation framework for tax policy reform - group Delphi study', Australian Tax Forum: a journal of taxation policy, law and reform, vol. 31, pp. 693-716.
+Stoianoff, NP & Walpole, M 2016, 'Tax and the environment: an evaluation framework for tax policy reform - group Delphi study', Australian Tax Forum: a journal of taxation policy, law and reform, vol. 31, no. 4, pp. 693-716.

 This article examines the Delphi method as a tool for legal research that can be used to facilitate transparent and informative policy-making in a variety of fields including tax policy.
 It points to strengths and limitations of the technique based on the findings of the Delphi study conducted to assist in the assessment of fiscal and more general market-based instruments (referred to in this article as carbon pricing instruments) that could be used to tackle climate change in Australia.
 Whether the Delphi method is utilised in empirical or theoretical legal research or in legal and policy decision-making, this article demonstrates the strength of the technique in providing transparent and justified results, which in turn reinforces the utility of the method as a legal research and/or decision-making tool.